 J.J.
 Penna • Associate Professor, Piano, 1996.
 B.M., Binghamton University; D.M.A., University of Michigan.

-Kathy Kessler Price • Assistant Professor, Voice, 2012.
+Kathy Kessler Price • Associate Professor, Voice, 2012.
 B.A., University of Richmond; M.M., University of Maryland; Ph.D., University of Kansas, Lawrence.

 Laura Brooks Rice • Professor, Voice, 1985.
 B.M., Georgia Southern College; M.M., Indiana University.